 how to setup IdentityServer4 in .NET Core.
 By the end, we had gained a solid understanding of how to architect distributed identity solutions.

 Professionalism and engineering were two major unspoken themes at NDC Minnesota 2020.
-This was the first conference that I have attended of this caliber, and I was impressed.
 Each talk I attended informed me on new technologies in our industry and gave me some pointers on when and why I might use them.
 Due to COVID-19, the conference was hosted online instead of in person.
-Though we couldn’t walk around, see new places, and meet people in the same organic fashion, we still learn many valuable things and meet some great people.
+Though we couldn't walk around, see new places, and meet people in the same organic fashion, we could still learn many valuable things and meet some great people.

 One of the most valuable workshops I attended was .NET Core as Cloud Native.
 The workshop was led by Brady Gaster (Senior Program Manager for the SignalR team at Microsoft) and Scott Hunter (Director of Program Management, .NET).
-We learned about the new unified plan for .NET coming with .NET 5 in November 2020 and the road map for .NET 6 planned for November 2021.
-These updates included a demo Scott Hunter gave on a new tool from Microsoft called Tye that will aid in deploying microservices, performance improvements that .NET 5 will bring, and new C# 9 language features.
+We learned about the new unified plan for .NET coming with .NET 5 in November 2020 and the road map for .NET 6, which is planned for November 2021.
+These updates included a demo Scott Hunter gave on a new tool from Microsoft called Tye that will aid in the process of deploying microservices, performance improvements that .NET 5 will bring, and new C# 9 language features.

-In addition to the updates on Microsoft’s development platform, we also had a workshop on integrating Docker and Kubernetes in Azure Kubernetes Service.
-The hands-on approach to this technology highlighted how powerful containers can be and the complexity of using a microservice architecture.
-There is a plethora of ways to configure Kubernetes and Brady said that even after a couple of years of working with it, it can still be confusing.
-He also insisted that “Kubernetes is not the destination“.
+In addition to the updates on Microsoft's development platform, we also had a workshop on integrating Docker and Kubernetes in Azure Kubernetes Service.
+The hands-on approach to this technology highlighted how powerful containers can be, but also the complexity of using a microservice architecture.
+There are many ways to configure Kubernetes and Brady said that even after a couple of years of working with it, it can still be confusing.
+He also insisted that "Kubernetes is not the destination."
 This started to resonate with me after seeing the simplicity of using Tye to deploy to Kubernetes.

-The sheer number of topics that we dove into left me with a lot of excitement on Cloud, Containers, and .NET.
+The sheer amount of topics that we dove into left me with a lot of excitement on the topics of Cloud, Containers, and .NET.
 I have many new subjects to research and watch out for in the coming year.
-The Omnitech team is always looking for new ways to improve and adapt to technology’s changing world.
-We are continually learning new things and feeding that knowledge back into our community.
+The Omnitech team is always looking for new ways to improve and adapt to technology's changing world.
+We are constantly learning new things and feeding that knowledge back into our community.
 I am grateful for the opportunity to learn and connect at NDC, and I am excited to bring some nuggets of knowledge back to my team and clients.